• Skip to primary navigation

 Make Edible Cookie Dough: Mix together the melted butter and sugars together.
 Add the milk, vanilla extract, and salt – mixing to combine.
 Finally, add the all-purpose flour and cocoa powder mixing the cookie dough until everything is fully combined!

-Make Cookie Dough Layers: Using a 9x13 inch pan, line the base with parchment paper, allowing the parchment to hang over the sides of the pan.
+Make Cookie Dough Layers: Using a 9x13 inch pan or a cookie sheet, line the base with parchment paper, allowing the parchment to hang over the sides of the pan.
 Then, spread ½ of your cookie dough onto the base of the pan, pressing until even with your fingers or with the help of a flat-based cup.
 Cover the first layer of cookie dough with another piece of parchment paper, then create the final cookie dough layer with the second half of your dough.
 Allow to chill for one hour in the freezer.

 Assemble: Once the cookie dough layers are frozen, remove them from the freezer and lift the top layer of cookie dough out of the pan.
 Spread the slightly softened brownie Moose Tracks Ice Cream onto the base layer, topping with the second layer of cookie dough.